chatopera/cpp-kick-starter/README.md

 ## Bootstrap

-Run a docker instance and start work.
+Run a docker instance and just work, no efforts to install deps.

 ```
 ./admin/dev.sh
 ```

+For the docker image used by this project, check out [chatopera/cmake:3.14.3](https://cloud.docker.com/u/chatopera/repository/docker/chatopera/cmake)

 ## Install Deps

-Install the basic dependencies.
+If you still want to install the basic dependencies by your side, run below script.

 ```
-./admin/install-3rd.sh
+./admin/install-3rd.sh # it is for Ubuntu only currently.
 ```

 This script would execute every command in `cmake/install` in order.